 Initialization segments being common means that all representations in an adaption set will have identically the same 'stsd' box.
 There will be one entry in the 'stsd' box for each representation.
 Representations encoded with different "parameters" will use the sample_description_index in the Track Fragment Header to identify which of the sample entries in the 'stsd' box is applicable to them.
 Each segment shall consists of a whole, self-contained movie fragment.

-Segments shall be at least 1s long, except for the last segment in an MPD which may be shorter.
+Segments shall be at least 1s long, except for the last segment of a Period which may be shorter.

 Each video Segment shall have a duration of not more than fifteen seconds.